The Song Spinners

-The Song Spinners were an American singing quartet of two men and two women which began as a folk song group on radio in the 30's and then enjoyed a burst of popularity during the 1942–44 musicians' strike.
+The Song Spinners were an American singing quartet of two men and two women which began as a folk song group on radio in the 1930s and then enjoyed a burst of popularity during the 1942–44 musicians' strike.
 They accompanied Dick Haymes on "You'll Never Know" and several other hits.
-They had a #1 hit in 1943 with "Comin' In on a Wing and a Prayer".
+They had a number one hit in 1943 with "Comin' In on a Wing and a Prayer".

-They also had a hit with "Johnny Zero" (originally known as "Johnny Got a Zero") that peaked on #7 on Billboard chart.
+They also had a hit with "Johnny Zero" (originally known as "Johnny Got a Zero") that peaked on number seven on the Billboard chart.
 The song was inspired by John D. Foley (March 1, 1918 – December 21, 1999), who served in the United States Army Air Forces as a gunner during World War II and was popularly known as Johnny Zero.
 In the song, Johnny does poorly in school, with the other children mocking him with "Johnny got a zero" every time he fails a test.
 However, when he grows up and becomes a fighter pilot, the words take on an entirely different meaning.

 In 1948, The Song Spinners recorded "My Happiness" as an a cappella with Ella Fitzgerald.
 In addition to frequent radio performances of popular songs, the Song Spinners composed and recorded numerous jingles and remained active in this field through the 1960s.